It’s Peanut Butter Jelly Time!

 - In a large bowl, mix together all of the dry ingredients to avoid any clumping.

 - Since the dough will still be crumbly and dry at this stage, add milk one tablespoon at a time to bring it all together.
-Since the exact amount of liquid needed will depend on the brand/type of protein powder you use (since different protein will require more or less liquid) start with one tablespoon and go from there.
-For my recipe, 2 tablespoons was the perfect amount to create a dough that isn't too wet.
+Since the exact amount of liquid needed will depend on the brand/type of protein powder you use (since different protein powders will require more or less liquid) start with one tablespoon and use two if needed.

-- Add your dough to the fridge for 20-30 minutes to firm up.
-If you are using a 100% whey protein powder, I suggest letting the dough chill for 1 hour- this helps prevent the cookies from spreading too thin, which is especially important with whey protein.
+- Add your dough to the fridge for 30-60 minutes to firm up.
+If you are using a 100% whey protein powder, it's much more important to refrigerate the dough for 1 hour.
+This helps prevent the cookies from spreading too thin, which is especially important with whey protein.

 - Once the dough is chilled, preheat your oven to 350 degrees F and prep a baking sheet with either parchment paper or a silicone baking mat.

-- Take your dough and break it up into 12 roughly equal-sized pieces.
+- Take your dough and break it up into 8 roughly equal-sized pieces.
 Roll them in your hands to create balls and add to your baking sheet.
 Your dough shouldn't be too sticky at this stage, but if it is, wet your hands with cold water to prevent the dough from sticking to your hands.

-- Flatten 6 of your dough balls into cookie shapes.
-Take your jelly or preserves and add it to the center of your cookies, leaving enough room around the edges to seal them up (add a little extra peanut butter into the center if you'd like to, as well).
+- Flatten your dough into discs.
+Take your jelly or preserves and spoon it onto the center of half of your cookies, leaving enough room around the edges to seal them up (add a little extra peanut butter into the center if you'd like to, as well).

-Note that I do not count sugar substitute as part of my carb total since they do not contribute any calories.
+- Note that I do not count sugar substitutes as part of my carb total since they do not contribute any calories.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Amount Per Serving Calories 120Total Fat 5gCarbohydrates 10gFiber 1.5gSugar 5gProtein 10g
+Amount Per Serving Calories 180Total Fat 7.5gCarbohydrates 15gProtein 15g